-The Center plans to continue this project throughout the 2021-2022 academic year in the hopes of passing the number of shoeboxes received as of June 2021 of 210.
+The Center plans to continue this project throughout the 2021-2022 academic year in hopes of surpassing last year's donation total.

-The Ettling Center for Civic Leadership & Sustainability will continue to provide and support meaningful Global Service Mission experiences which will give students and members of the UIW community opportunities to assist those who are less fortunate, sick, and poor throughout our world, in alignment with Catholic Social Teaching and the ministries of the Sisters of Charity of the Incarnate Word.
+The Ettling Center for Civic Leadership & Sustainability will continue to provide and support meaningful Global Service Mission experiences.
+This will give students and members of the UIW community opportunities to assist those who are less fortunate, sick, and poor throughout our world, in alignment with Catholic Social Teaching and the ministries of the Sisters of Charity of the Incarnate Word.
 Although the global pandemic forced the Center to pause all mission trips from February 2019 through December 2021, the Center has been able to implement innovative Zoom information sessions in an effort to continue to provide health, wellness, and nutrition information to those most in need.